 How We Tested

-Over the last decade, our running experts have tested hundreds of pairs of the most popular road shoes.
-We test every pair for several months and over 30 miles of running on diverse terrains, including pavement, beaches, tracks, and dirt trails.
-In the lab, we cut them open to measure their details and inspect their materials.
+Over the last decade, our running experts have tested hundreds of pairs of popular road shoes.
+We test every pair for several months and over at least 30 miles of running on diverse terrains, including pavement, beaches, tracks, and dirt trails.
+We also cut them open to measure and inspect their materials.

 Cushioning (35% of overall score weighting)